tytydraco/yessleep/out/The_weirdest_711_i_have_ever_worked_at.md

 "I'm just a floater for tonight.
 Figured i could pick up some hours"

-"Oh worm?
-Well, at least I know why I won't see YOU again" he grabbed a 12 pack of models paid for it, then asked "hey man, you got a lighter I can borrow?
+"Oh cool.
+Well, at least I know why I won't see YOU again" he grabbed a 12 pack of Modelos paid for it, then asked "hey man, you got a lighter I can borrow?
 I'll give you a cigarette"

 We went out and had a smoke.
 I asked him about the comment he made about not seeing me again.